goodness-ajii/medical-practices-va-portfolio-/README.md

 🔗 **Upwork:** [Goodness Ajii on Upwork](https://www.upwork.com/freelancers/~0127a740e424a99a93)
 🎧 **Voice Demo:** *coming soon*

-*Available for medspa, aesthetics, dermatology, and medical practices.*
+*Available for medspa, cardiology, nephrology, dermatology, and medical practices.*

 ---